FG-TreeSeg: Flow-Guided Tree Crown Segmentation without Instance Annotations: Conclusion

 \section{Conclusion}

 In this letter, we present a training-free framework for individual tree crown segmentation that decouples Semantic Prior Extraction (via SegFormer) from Flow-Guided Instance Separation (via Cellpose-SAM).
-By leveraging geometric flow dynamics, our approach achieves robust zero-shot generalization, outperforming comparable segmentation methods on the benchmark NEON and BAMFORESTS dataset.
-By providing an out-of-the-box solution, this framework not only facilitates efficient large-scale forest monitoring but also offers a rapid method for generating high-quality instance mask labels to support future data annotation efforts.
+By leveraging geometric flow dynamics, our approach achieves robust annotation-free generalization, performing competitively with supervised methods on the benchmark NEON and BAMFORESTS datasets.

+While current absolute performance across the field remains below the threshold required for precise ecological accounting, FG-TreeSeg provides a scalable, out-of-the-box solution.
+Crucially, rather than replacing supervised learning, it offers a rapid method for generating preliminary instance masks.
+This accelerates annotation by shifting the effort from manual polygon drawing to boundary refinement, thereby supporting the efficient construction of massive datasets needed to train future forestry foundation models.